What kind of report should I file?

 The police investigate alleged violations of criminal law.
 OIE investigates allegations of violations of university policies and regulations.

 UCF Victim Services can assist you in deciding what type of reporting is best for you.
 However, there are many reasons that individuals choose to report their experiences:

 — Reporting does not necessarily mean that an investigation will occur.
 It is up to you to decide how and if you participate in any investigation.
-Some victim-survivors just want their concerns heard without an investigation, while others may file a report in hopes of requesting an investigation at a later date, while others still want an investigation immediately.
+Some complainants just want their concerns heard without an investigation, while others may file a report in hopes of requesting an investigation at a later date, while others still want an investigation immediately.

 — Reporting an incident to UCF allows the Title IX Coordinator to coordinate resources, support, and remedial measures, such as no contact orders, course and assignment schedule adjustments, late drops or medical withdrawals, financial aid appeals, and referrals to campus and community resources.